We have also started to research a project about Women's Football for performance in April 2025.

 Any help/thoughts/suggestions would be much appreciated

-The project is entitled "Matthew 22.39"
+"Matthew 22.39"

 If you are interested in becoming involved in Script-In-Hand Theatre please use the email address (below) to contact us.